Tesla Motors loses legal challenge over BBC's Roadster review

 Tesla did not immediately reply to requests for comment on the decision.

-The ruling came after Tesla said it had lost about $100 million in sales and canceled orders due a story in the New York Times about a different vehicle model.
+The ruling came after Tesla said it had lost about $100 million in sales and cancelled orders due a story in the New York Times about a different vehicle model.

 Tesla said in February it expects to record its first profit in the first quarter of 2013, after posting a net loss of $89.9 million in the fourth quarter.